GK Chronicle GK Chronicle

 In 1971, Parliament approved 24th and 25th Constitutional Amendments in order to overpower the limitation imposed by the Supreme Court in Golaknath case.
 24th Amendment says that Parliament can also amend fundamental rights.
 By 25th Amendment, Article 31C was added.

-Article 31C says that if any law is made to give effect or implement the policy in the directives, if such law restricts the fundamental rights, that law cannot be declared as invalid on the reason of violation of the fundamental rights.
+Article 31C says that if any law is made to give effect or implement the policy in the directive principles, if such law restricts the fundamental rights, that law cannot be declared as invalid on the reason of violation of the fundamental rights.

 Moreover, such laws should not be challenged in any court of law under the grounds of unconstitutional nature.
 This is nothing but the imposition of limitations on judicial review of Supreme Court and High Courts.